usnistgov/xslt-blender/README.md

 A project will typically be built by:

 - designing a conceptual model of a functional interface for XML/XSLT
-- deploy a prototype coded by hand (HTML/Javascript) calling XSLT over XML sources
+- deploying a prototype coded by hand (HTML/Javascript) calling XSLT over XML sources
 - iteratively develop the (XSLT) transformation along with with user interface

 Over time, projects will show a range of different approaches and user interface capabilities, which can be borrowed, reused, and refined.